alexschwarz89/oxid_module_tueena_dev/README.md

 OXID module tueena_dev
 ======================

-This module removes module config from the database and emties the `tmp/` directory when you deactivate a module in the backend.
+This module removes module config from the database when you deactivate a module in the backend.
+Also it emties the `tmp/` directory on each request.

 Requirements
 ------------